sinbruh/group4-webapp/DESIGN.md

 ### Theme

-The group will aim for a playful design, meaning the design will not be too plain or bland, but have elements that make the overall experience of the website exciting.
+The group will aim for a playful design, meaning the design will not be too plain or bland, but have elements that make the overall experience of the website unique and exciting.

 ### Color scheme

 The company does not have a color scheme, meaning the group is responsible of creating one.

-The colors suggested by the playful theme is up for interpretation, however the group finds green to be the most fitting color, as green us usually associated with nature, and the company wants the design to give a sense of adventure.
+The colors suggested by the playful theme is up for interpretation, however the group found green to be the most fitting color, as green us usually associated with nature, and the company wants the design to give a sense of adventure.